heineiuo/react-native-animated-linear-gradient/README.md

 ## Props

 1. `customColors`
 A colors `array`.
-This package has include some preset colors, default is presetColors.instagram:
+This package has include some preset colors, default is `presetColors.instagram`:

 ```javascript
 export presetColors = {